pedrolpin4/Cineflex_React/README.md

     - type "npm start" => the project will run in your localhost:3000;

 - Backend
-    - clone my repository GratiBox_BackEnd;
+    - clone my repository Cineflex_BackEnd;
     - Go to this repository path on your device's terminal;
     - type "npm i" => the necessary packages will be installed on your device;
     - open the file "database_backup.sql", then copy and paste the script on some database you'll create on your postgres terminal;